Chan Santokhi: President of Suriname

 On 26 May 2020, the preliminary results of the 2020 Surinamese general election showed that the VHP was the largest party, and that Chan Santokhi was the most likely candidate to become the ninth President of Suriname.
 On 30 May, Chan Santokhi announced his candidacy for President of Suriname.
 On 29 June, the VHP nominated Chan Santokhi as their candidate for the Presidency.
-On 7 July, the coalition nominated Chan Santokhi as President of Suriname and Ronnie Brunswijk as Vice-President of Suriname.
+On 7 July, the coalition nominated Chan Santokhi as President and Ronnie Brunswijk as Vice President.
 No other candidates had been nominated on 8 July 2020, 15:00 (UTC−3), and on 13 July, Santokhi was elected as president by acclamation in an uncontested election.
 He was inaugurated on 16 July, on the Onafhankelijkheidsplein in Paramaribo in ceremony without the public due to the COVID-19 pandemic.
-He took his oath reciting Hindu Sanskrit shloks and mantras in his oath ceremony.
+He took his oath reciting Hindu Sanskrit shlokas and mantras in his oath ceremony.
 Santokhi's inauguration was also blessed by several Christian religious leaders.

 In September 2021, Santokhi visited the Netherlands and became the first Surinamese president to do so since 2008, after diplomatic relations between the two countries had cooled down.
 Prime Minister of the Netherlands Mark Rutte referred to the rapprochement as "historic".

 Personal life

-On 19 July 2020, Chan Santokhi married his long-term partner, Mellisa Kavitadevi Seenacherry.
+On 19 July 2020, Chan Santokhi married his long-term partner, Mellisa Seenacherry.
 The marriage took place in a private ceremony.
 Mellisa is a lawyer by profession.
 He also has two adult children (a daughter and a son) from a previous marriage.